Jay & the Techniques: Career

 The band was best known for their debut single, "Apples, Peaches, Pumpkin Pie", which was released in 1967 and reached No. 6 in the Billboard Hot 100 chart.
 The track was arranged by Joe Renzetti, and written by Maurice Irby, Jr. It sold over one million copies, and was awarded a gold disc.
 Although this song served as the band's primary hit, the group also captured various chart positions with "Keep the Ball Rollin'" (No. 14) and "Strawberry Shortcake".
 "Keep the Ball Rollin'" also notched up sales in excess of a million copies, to secure a second gold disc for this group.
 However, its position on the 1960s pop charts declined after "Baby Make Your Own Sweet Music" was released.
-They made their final effort with the R&B hit, "Number Onderful", but after that, the group disbanded.
+They made their final effort with the R&B hit, "Number Onederful", but after that, the group disbanded.

 "Apples, Peaches, Pumpkin Pie" and "Baby Make Your Own Sweet Music" (the latter a cover of a single first released in 1967 by Johnny Johnson and the Bandwagon) were both released in the UK by Mercury Records and, whilst neither song charted in the UK, in the early 1970s both songs became dance favourites of the British Northern soul music scene.

 In 1996, Mercury Records released a compilation album of the band's hits entitled The Best of Jay & The Techniques.